back to waterfalls - Central Oregon Coast

 Photograph specifics: sports, shutter speed 1/1000 & 1/1250, ISO400, lens 90mm

-The in-flight picture was captured with the butterfly just a few inches off the ground.
+The in-flight picture was captured with the Spring Azure butterfly just a few inches off the ground.
 Its shadow is just below.

 They fly quite fast in and out of the frame.
 Only way I could capture them was to look through the viewfinder